This web site is provided as a public service by the Friends of Holliday Park.

 The bird and wildlife observation area offers numerous feeding stations with a sound system to allow viewers to hear the birds, and extensive wildflower gardens and a wildlife-friendly prairie are located nearby.

-After undergoing an extensive renovation, the playground at Holliday Park boasts state-of-the-art equipment in distinct areas designed to bring out the child in everyone.
+The playground at Holliday Park boasts state-of-the-art equipment in distinct areas designed to bring out the child in everyone.
 Conquer the rock climbing wall, test your bravery on a five, 10 or 20-foot slide tower and see if you can make it to the top of the spider’s web.
 Younger children will enjoy exploring tunnels, crossing bridges and swinging next to mom or dad.
 When it’s time to refuel, families will find a number of picnic tables and benches to relax and enjoy the beautiful surroundings.

 In the 1950s, the St. Paul Building, at 220 Broadway in New York City, was torn down to make way for a modern skyscraper.
 Karl Bitter, one of the outstanding architectural sculptors of the late 19th century, had designed the facade of the original building, including three massive statues made of Indiana limestone called “the Races of Man.”
 To find a new home for the sculptures, the building’s owner, the Western Electric Company, held a competition among U.S. cities, which were required to submit plans for their display and preservation.
 Indianapolis proposed to place them in Holliday Park, which was then an arboretum, and the city was ultimately awarded the highly prized sculptures, valued at the time at $150,000.